GeorgeHarland/RandomTower/POWERUPS.md

 - Grade: C
 - Increases the spawn rate of the arrows firing from the tower.

-### CircleSpeed
+### CircleStrength

-- Grade: D
+- Grade: C
-- Increases the speed of the player-controlled circles.
+- Increases the size and speed of the player-controlled circles.

 ### DarkBlast